OutSystems/docs-support/src/enterprise/maintenance/oracle-configure-linguistic-sorting.md

 Starting with Platform Server 11.7.0, OutSystems system administrators can change the linguistic sorting configuration (the value of the `NLS_SORT` parameter) of the Oracle database from `BINARY_AI` (the default value) to `BINARY_CI` on the OutSystems platform database.
 Changing this configuration requires you to republish applications for the setting to become active.

-You can also change the linguistic sorting configuration for the logging database, but this is not mandatory.
-This change only impacts the log searching capability of Service Center and any other applications that fetch information from log tables.

-Check the next section for instructions on changing the linguistic sorting for the platform and logging databases.
+Check the next section for instructions on changing the linguistic sorting for the platform database.

 ## Configure linguistic sorting